 We've redesigned wine packaging to have a substantially lower carbon footprint and we use pre-existing PET plastic in a smart way to ensure plastic already in circulation is put back to good use

 Our bottle are produced in a factory with 7,000 solar panels producing 1.65MW, covering the size of approximately two and a half football pitches.

 At 87% lighter than the average glass bottle, each of our rPET bottles could significantly reduce carbon emissions across the supply chain.

-A bottle that fits through an average UK letterbox mitigates against the 900,000kg of CO₂ emissions released annually due to missed deliveries.
+A bottle that fits through an average UK letterbox helps mitigate against the 900,000kg of CO₂ emissions released annually due to missed deliveries.